 When you have lost a loved one, it is natural for anger to form part of your grieving process – in fact, it is officially recognized as one of the steps of grief, so you are most likely going to feel angry about the situation at some point.
 It is understandable for you to feel upset, confused, and completely devastated by what has happened, however, that does not necessarily mean that there is anyone to blame for the death.
 In certain circumstances, where the death occurred due to the negligence or deliberate wrongdoing of another, immediate family members may be eligible to file for wrongful death compensation.

-While you should be aware when it is not appropriate to claim wrongful death, you should also be aware when you are entitled to do.
-The best way of identifying whether a claim exists is by speaking to an experienced Sherman Oaks wrongful death lawyer.
+While you should be aware of when it is not appropriate to claim wrongful death, you should also be aware when you are entitled to do.
+The best way of identifying whether a claim exists is by speaking to an experienced California wrongful death lawyer.

-As your Sherman Oaks wrongful death attorney will inform you during your initial consultation, certain criteria must be satisfied before a wrongful death can be proven in the eyes of the law.
+As your California wrongful death attorney will inform you during your initial consultation, certain criteria must be satisfied before a wrongful death can be proven in the eyes of the law.
 These conditions include:

 There are also strict legal rules applicable to the parties who can file a wrongful death lawsuit.
-Your Sherman Oaks wrongful death attorney can discuss these in more detail but, in general, claims are limited to parents, spouse, siblings, and children of the deceased.
+Your California wrongful death attorney can discuss these in more detail but, in general, claims are limited to parents, spouse, siblings, and children of the deceased.

 If you do qualify, your wrongful death suit can seek compensation and damages relating to:

-Discuss Your Case with a Sherman Oaks Wrongful Death Attorney Today.
+Discuss your case with a California wrongful death attorney today.
 To find out if you are eligible to file a wrongful death suit, and for excellent legal representation throughout the process, schedule your free consultation today by calling us on 818-783-5757.